QueenieCplusplus/Android_Review_11/README.md

 # Android_Review_11
 DB model, Room and Repo for App

-Repository act as a mediators for different data souces from following data soreces such as (1) + (2)
+Repository acts as a mediators for different data souces from following data soreces such as (1) + (2)

   (1) Room, a persistent data models